yoyotone/rfcs/0023-bilateral-transfer-protocol/0023-bilateral-transfer-protocol.md

 identical roles.

-If the client does not send an Auth packet within a reasonable time, the server closes the connection.
-If the client did send an Auth packet, but got neither a `Response` nor an `Error back from the server, the client closes the connection.
+If the client does not send an Auth packet within a reasonable time, the server optionally sends a Message informing the client that the authentication timed out, and then closes the connection.
+If the client did send an Auth packet, but got neither a `Response` nor an `Error` back from the server, the client closes the connection.

 ## Sub-protocols